emnify/matrix-synapse-auto-deploy/README.md

 ### Start using matrix

 Go to http://fqdn:8008 (the FQDN you configure in your DNS e.g. Route53 on AWS, don't forget to put in synapse_vars.yml), register a new user and start using matrix.

+## Setting it up on DIGITAL OCEAN

+### Set your environment variables matching YOUR DIGITAL OCEAN setup

+export DO_TOKEN=YOURDOAPITOKENHERE
+export DO_REGION=YOURDOREGIONHERE
+export SSH_PRIVATE_KEY_PATH=PATHTOSECRETKEY

+Please notice you must have a file with your pub also available at the specified path, e.g. if you use .ssh/id_dsa then vagrant digital ocean provider will look for .ssh/id_dsa.pub!

+### Run vagrant up with provider DIGITAL OCEAN, it will create a new droplet and provision it

+    vagrant up --provider=digital_ocean

+### Start using matrix

+Go to http://fqdn:8008 (the FQDN you configure in your DNS or directly use the IP of your droplet for testing, don't forget to put the FQDN in synapse_vars.yml), register a new user and start using matrix.